Prepared Meals Community Grant Application

 • ACCFB will issue grant award checks directly to subcontractors, who will then purchase approved food, supplies, equipment, or services.
 Proof of purchase will be required.

-• We expect to award Prepared Meal Community Grants within the range of $75,000 – $250,000.
+• We expect to award Prepared Meal Community Grants within the estimated range of $20,000 – $250,000.

 Grant Application Timeline

-• Grant Awards Announced: December 2025
+• Grant Awards Announced: December-January

 Definitions